DP 203: Data Engineering on Microsoft Azure

 In order to explain what is Big Data, I will be covering the following topics:

-Before exploring what is Big Data, let me begin by giving some insight into why the term Big Data has gained so much importance.
+Before exploring any further, let me begin by giving some insight into why the this technology has gained so much importance.

 When was the last time you guys remember using a floppy or a CD to store your data?
 Let me guess, had to go way back in the early 21st century right?
 The use of manual paper records, files, floppy and discs have now become obsolete.
 The reason for this is the exponential growth of data.
 People began storing their data in relational database systems but with the hunger for new inventions, technologies, applications with quick response time and with the introduction of the internet, even that is insufficient now.
 This generation of continuous and massive data can be referred to as Big Data.
 There are a few other factors that characterize Big Data which I will be explaining later in this blog.